trachanh1609/gamelist/README.md

 #Game list
 Django, ReactJS, REST API

-First clone or download from github
+First clone or download from github, then :

 1.CLIENT-SIDE